Health effects of wine: Risks of consumption

 The lack of safe drinking water may have been one reason for wine's popularity in medicine.
 Wine was still being used to sterilize water as late as the Hamburg cholera epidemic of 1892 in order to control the spread of the disease.
 However, the late 19th century and early 20th century ushered in a period of changing views on the role of alcohol and, by extension, wine in health and society.
 The Temperance movement began to gain steam by touting the ills of alcoholism, which was eventually defined by the medical establishment as a disease.
 Studies of the long- and Short-term effects of alcohol consumption caused many in the medical community to reconsider the role of wine in medicine and diet.
 Soon, public opinion turned against consumption of alcohol in any form, leading to Prohibition in the United States and other countries.
 In some areas, wine was able to maintain a limited role, such as an exemption from Prohibition in the United States for "therapeutic wines" that were sold legally in drug stores.
 These wines were marketed for their supposed medicinal benefits, but some wineries used this measure as a loophole to sell large quantities of wine for recreational consumption.
 In response, the United States government issued a mandate requiring producers to include an emetic additive that would induce vomiting above the consumption of a certain dosage level.

 The French paradox indicates that a diet high in fatty dairy products, such as cheeses, may be offset by red wine consumption to lower the risk of heart disease.

 Throughout the mid to early 20th century, health advocates pointed to the risk of alcohol consumption and the role it played in a variety of ailments such as blood disorders, high blood pressure, cancer, infertility, liver damage, muscle atrophy, psoriasis, skin infections, strokes, and long-term brain damage.
-Studies showed a connection between alcohol consumption among pregnant mothers and an increased risk of mental retardation and physical abnormalities in what became known as fetal alcohol syndrome, prompting the use of alcohol packaging warning messages in several countries.
+Studies showed a connection between alcohol consumption among pregnant mothers and an increased risk of intellectual disability and physical abnormalities in what became known as fetal alcohol syndrome, prompting the use of alcohol packaging warning messages in several countries.